mlherbetTR/JOB-BOARD-JS-TS-Marie-Lherbet-TR/opportunities/PROCTECH SENIOR SW REMOTE.md

 Location 🏠 100% Remote from Spain
-Benefits for the Lead 💲 starting from 70 000€ and up to 100.000€ + perks + Full Time.
 Benefits for the Fullstack 💲 starting from 55 000€ and up to 70.000€ + perks + Full Time.
 Product 💻 Saas Platform